mikiminoski/Simple-POM-Hybrid/README.md

 There are .xml and .pom files that should be configured sometimes depends on what and where we would like to run the script.

-Under the project package there are resources folder with "server.properties" files that declares all the variables we use for running the script.
+Under the project package there are resources folder with "environment .properties" files that declares all the variables we use for running the script.
+Keep in mind that locally you should set your own variables depending on the operating system you use.
+There is local.properties file as an example for windows operating system.
 We can update and create more XML files like this if we have more environments for server run.